The Gowanus Neighborhood Plan entered the city's formal public review process (known as ULURP) on April 19, 2021.

-The Gowan us Neighborhood Plan will be reviewed by Brooklyn Community Boards 2 and 6, the Brooklyn Borough President, the City Planning Commission and the City Council with public meetings for New Yorkers to learn more and give their feedback.
+After review by Brooklyn Community Boards 2 and 6, the Brooklyn Borough President, the City Planning Commission and the City Council with public meetings for New Yorkers to learn more and give their feedback, the Plan was adopted by the City Council on November 23, 2021.

 The Gowanus planning process centers on equitable collaboration among a wide range of residents and community groups.
 Over the past four years, thousands of community members have participated in over 100 hours of meetings and workshops.
 The online engagement platform Plan Gowanus further expanded access to the planning process.
 Learn about and get materials from past events below.